Sign in Create account

 Row 2 – CH1 (does not count as your first stitch), HDC in BLO in the next 8, HDC in the top of the CH2 from Row 1.

-Row 4 - 14 - Repeat row 3 Fold in half, CH1, SS through the back loop of the HDC and through the starting CH to join both sides together.
-Now is a good time to check it fits over your wrist.
-If it doesn’t you can add an extra row or 2 (or go up half a hook size to make your stitches more loose and stretchy) Flip the cuff inside out so that your seam is now on the inside.
+Row 4 - 14 - Repeat row 3.
+Fold in half, CH1, SS through the back loop of the HDC and through the starting CH to join both sides together.
+Now is a good time to check if it fits over your wrist.
+If it doesn’t, you can add an extra row or two (or go up half a hook size to make your stitches more loose and stretchy).
+Flip the cuff inside out so that your seam is now on the inside.
 You will now be working in rounds around the OUTSIDE of your cuff to create the hand section.

-R13 – SS in each stitch and then tie off and weave in your end.
+R13 – SS in each stitch and then tie off and weave in your ends.

 Like!2